 It’s also no secret that we homeschool.
 We may not do it and blog about it like I promised I would, but we do.
+Today, we’re talking about growing an ecosystem in a bottle.
+Something that takes 15 minutes to set-up once you have all the proper materials.

 It MAY be a secret that Monsanto has a science curriculum out this summer that we’re trying because I haven’t been very good at documenting.
 Now, before any of you start with your “they’re pushing their agenda” comments, I ask that you read all the way through.
 These are SCIENCE experiments that we’re doing, not GMO research.
 Keep your drawers on.
 We will live to argue another day.